particle-iot/docs/src/content/connect.md

 ## Factory Reset

-A factory reset restores the firmware on the Core to the default Tinker app and clears all your WiFi credentials.
+A factory reset restores the firmware on the Core to the default Tinker app and clears all your Wi-Fi credentials.

 Procedure: